After a Intense May to prepare the van in particular, it's departure time, the real one this time.

 A few laps later, it's time to move on the border with Canada.
 A formality, if not, you will see in the next journey log, that the customs officer made a little oversight.
 But we leave you in suspense!

 So here we are back in the Caribou country.
 Our road to Alaska is more or less defined but one thing is certain, we want to go back through the Rockies.
 Even if this time, we will not stop immediately to hike.
 (Tic Tac, the clock is ticking for the good season in Alaska).
 The road to the Rockies alone is worth passing through here.
 (Article to come)

 Beautiful, nature is grandiose, we no longer know where to head and we make some wild encounters ...
 In addition, this time, we are driving north.
 Which really gives us the impression of discovering new landscapes.
 We still make some stops for the inevitable in Banff Park: Lake Louise, Peyto Lake,… In the evening we leave the park so as not to pay for a night camping.
 The spot is quite nice, with a view of the river and the surrounding mountains.
 We are alone, no one for miles around and that suits us very well!

 The next day, we continue our journey by the Icefield Parkway this time in the Jasper Park (both are pasted).
 We stop for a few photos facing the Atabasca Glacier.
 Since our last visit, three years ago, it has melted well… Shocked!
 When we talk about global warming, generally we talk about future generations, "what are we going to leave to our children, blah, ..." but when we see the change in his eyes and in such a short time, there is something really to worry.

-We are not going to remake the world here, it is just an observation and to be aware of it is in our opinion already important… Everyone is free to act and react.
+We're not going to remake the world here, it's just an observation and being aware of this is already important in our opinion… Everyone is free to act and react.